Patrolling has its challenges, but it also has its rewards, too.

 Fill out your application today!

 Bring your completed application and meet us at the ski patrol building.
-Be prepared to complete an on-snow interview for the course of the morning.
+Be prepared to complete an on-snow interview.

 Click here -> Ski Patrol Application